preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/sign-off-requests-613/sign-off-templates-613/index.rst

 3. Add a name for the template in any of the tenant languages (click the flag to change language).

-4. Decide what should be present in the template by activating/deactivating sections.
+4. Decide what settings should be possible to edit when the template is used to create a type, by activating/deactivating sections.

 .. image:: sign-off-requests-templates-sections.png